maitreverge/pipex/README.md

 ```

 ## 🤝 CONTRIBUTION
-Contributions are open, make a pull request or open an issue 🚀
+Contributions are open, open a Github Issue or submit a PR 🚀